holochain/holochain-rust/README.md

 There are two approaches to building and testing Holochain, using `make` or using `docker`:

-### Make (ubuntu only)
+### Make (ubuntu and macOS only)

-If you are running on ubuntu, and you have `make` installed, you can do local development by simply typing:
+If you are running on ubuntu or macOS, and you have `make` installed, you can do local development by simply typing:

 `make` which will: